sypherlev/php-chassis-framework/README.md

 ## Setup

-* Open your .env file.
+Open your .env file.

-* Change the APP_NAME to whatever.
-* Change the APP_NAMESPACE to match the PS-4 autoload for the /app folder in composer.json.
-This is super important because it makes everything go.
-* Set `devmode=true` if you need it to be, otherwise set `devmode=false`.
+Set `devmode=true` if you need it to be, otherwise leave it at `devmode=false`.

 Add your database details in the following format: